truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

 + Encryption of specific datasets (AES-256-GCM in TrueNAS 12.0)

 The local TrueNAS system manages keys for data-at-rest.
-The user is responsible for storing and securing their keys.
+Users are responsible for storing and securing their keys.
 TrueNAS 12.0 and newer includes the [Key Management Interface Protocol (KMIP)](https://docs.oasis-open.org/kmip/spec/v1.1/os/kmip-spec-v1.1-os.html).

 {{< expand "Encryption Drawbacks and Considerations" "v" >}}
 Always consider the following drawbacks/considerations when encrypting data:
 * Losing encryption keys and passwords means losing your data.
 * Unrelated encrypted datasets [do not support deduplication](https://github.com/openzfs/zfs/discussions/9423).
-* Using GELI or ZFS encryption with deduplication is not recommended because of the sizable performance impact.
+* Using ZFS encryption with deduplication is not recommended because of the sizable performance impact.
 * Using many encryption and deduplication features at once requires caution since all compete for the same CPU cycles.

+GELI encryption is not supported in TrueNAS 13.0 and greater (deprecated).
 {{< /expand >}}

 ## Encrypting a Storage Pool